OUTA urges MP's to look beyond SANRAL's input

 SANRAL’s media statement of 17 February 2014 downplays the purpose of the briefing by simply stating it is to inform the Committee on ‘what went wrong and also what went right’ with e-tolling as if it was a post mortem of a soccer match.

-“SANRAL speaks like a soccer coach whose team has lost 2-0 with an own goal having been scored and finds something positive in the fact that each team scored a goal” says John Clarke, the spokesperson for OUTA.
+“SANRAL speaks like a soccer coach whose team has lost 2-0 with an own goal having been scored and finds something positive in the fact that each team scored a goal” says John Clarke, the spokesperson for the Opposition to Urban Tolling Alliance (OUTA).
 “Even more comical is SANRAL’s claim that the number of complaints are a mere 0.3% of the total road users.
 Yet there are hundreds of thousands of road users who are simply not complying and have not bothered to complain.
 The real issue is that the system does not have the support and commitment of the people.

 For e-tolling to be regarded as a success by international standards, SANRAL needs to achieve levels of compliance closer to 90%, along with low (single digit percentage) administration costs.
 One only needs to read the thousands of comments and complaints to realize that SANRAL have not only lost the people, but they have lost the plot and the system will struggle to achieve a situation of high compliance, an outcome that will see most of the revenues collected being used to simply pay off the collection process and far too little paying off the freeway upgrade.”